OlesenJonas/PlaylistFilterForSpotify/README.md

 - string <-> wstring conversion using MultiByteToWideChar
 - Opening URL using ShellExecute

 Creates #error if \_WIN32 is not defined.
-Everything else should work cross-platform.
+Everything else should be cross-platform.

 ### WIP